Shooting, properly carried out, is a lawful activity.

 It’s your word against theirs

 The shooter has a lot to lose if taken to court.
 The saboteur often has nothing to lose.
 Many make a career out of protest and actively seek to be arrested.
-Often, if reliant on state benefits, they can end up paying little in the way of fines or fees.
 Through experience they know how to exploit the legal system and will try to make the shoot members commit an offence.

 Be aware that they may be filming you, and may spit, swear and use any form of provocation in order to provoke a violent response.
 If this happens, they have won.